5 The Great War

 German U-14 submarine

 Considerable time elapsed before an effective force could be deployed to the Western Front in Europe.
 To pay for the military build-up, the government increased the federal income tax which had become legal in 1913.
 The War Revenue Act of 1917 reduced the lowest tax bracket to $2,000 and increased the maximum tax rate to 67%.
 The process of building the army and navy for the war also proved different from previous conflicts.
 The U.S. had historically relied mostly on volunteers to fill the ranks of the armed forces.
-Notions of patriotic duty and adventure appealed to many young men who not only volunteered for wartime service but sought and paid for their own training at army camps before the war.
+Notions of patriotic duty and adventure appealed to many young men.
 American labor organizations favored voluntary service over conscription.
-Labor leader Samuel Gompers changed his stance to support for the war effort but argued for volunteerism in letters to the congressional committees considering the question.
+A.F.L. leader Samuel Gompers changed his stance to support for the war effort but argued for volunteerism in letters to the congressional committees considering the question.
 “The organized labor movement,” he wrote, “has always been fundamentally opposed to compulsion.”
-Referring to American values as a role model for others, he continued, “It is the hope of organized labor to demonstrate that under voluntary conditions and institutions the Republic of the United States can mobilize its greatest strength, resources and efficiency.”
+Referring to American values as a role model for others, he continued, “It is the hope of organized labor to demonstrate that under voluntary conditions and institutions the Republic of the United States can mobilize its greatest strength.”
 But in the six weeks following the declaration of war, only 73,000 men volunteered for service.
 So, despite fears of popular resistance, Congress approved the Selective Service Act of 1917.
 The new draft law required all men between the ages of 18 and 30 to register; the following year the top age was raised to 45.
 Facing the potential of being drafted, 2 million American men volunteered.
 Another 2.8 million were drafted into service.
 Although some labor unions decided to support the war, others like the Industrial Workers of the World (IWW) opposed the war and called on members to resist the draft.
 Labor leader and recent presidential candidate Eugene V. Debs was convicted of sedition.

 Wake up America parade